Beginners Guide to Smart Home Automation

 Hubs can be located on the Home network or on the Internet.

-Amazon Alexa is an example of an Internet based hub that is becoming very popular.
+Amazon Alexa and Google Home are examples of Internet based hubs that are becoming very popular.

 Home Automation Control Protocols